7 or 8 Days

 The trail continues across the plateau towards Kibo.
 After about 2 hours, the edge of the plateau is reached and the path climbs up for about 40 minutes to Shira hut at 3800 metres.
 Total time is about 3 hours, therefore, if the direct route is taken.

 However, this day affords the opportunity to branch off the trail and climb Shira Cathedral and Shira Needle, the imposing hills on the southern side of the plateau, and to look down the Machame ridge from their tops.

 It is also possible to visit Cone Place, the centre of the extinct Shira volcano, and to look from there at the highest parts of the Shira plateau – Johnsell Point and Klute Peak on the western Shira ridge.

 The path continues through high-altitude desert directly up the ridge towards Kibo.
 After about 4 hours, Lava Tower is reached at 4,600 metres.
 Climbers are now directly at the foot of the Great Western Breach of Kibo, the scene of a massive avalanche in pre-historic days which formed the Umbwe Valley.

 The path now forks to the right and descends into the Umbwe Valley, also called the Barranco Valley, and the night is spent at Barranco camp on the valley floor at 3985 metres.
+The climb to 4600 metres followed by a drop to 3800 metres is a great aid to acclimatisation.
 Total time about 6-7 hours.